 Grover Family Scholarship

 Awards $10,000 to a selected full-time freshman who is a graduate of a Sheboygan County high school.
-(Students from surrounding communities may also apply).
 The student should be focused on academics above athletics and be actively involved in extra-curricular or volunteer activities.
-The student should have a declared major and well-defined career goals.
-Nonrenewable.
-When scholarship is awarded, Lakeland scholarships will be adjusted for the year the Grover is awarded.
-Application deadline January 30.
+Non-renewable.
+Application deadline Jan.
+30, 2019.

 Hurvis Family Scholarship

 Awards multiple full tuition scholarships to new, full-time freshmen of minority ethnicity.
 Preference is given to freshmen graduating from an inner city high school.
-Priority is given to graduates of Providence-St. Mel High School in Chicago and students with financial need.
 Renewable.
-For priority consideration, apply by January 30.
+Application deadline Jan.
+30, 2019.

 Evening, Weekend and Online Program Scholarships